 Members of the SAA Board of Trustees have adopted a number of statements of policy and best practices.
-Seminar and workshop participation is open only to those who observe these policies; any member who is found to be in violation of the policies will be denied a place in a seminar or workshop.
+Registration for the conference and participation in seminars and workshops are open only to those who observe these policies.
+Any member who is found to be in violation of the policies may be denied a place in a seminar or workshop; severe or repeated violation of policies may result in the revocation of membership.
 The policies are intended to preserve the SAA’s historic reputation for egalitarian, ethical, and collegial governance and behavior.

 - Social Media Guidelines